csound/csound/readme-csound5-complete.txt

 Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA 02111-1307 USA

-INSTALLATION

-See the Csound documentation in the doc directory, or go to http://csounds.com or http://sourceforge.net/projects/csound.

-HELP
+GETTING STARTED

+The tutorial/tutorial.pdf file is an illustrated tutorial of how to find, install, configure, and use Csound.
+To get started with real-time MIDI performance, for example, see Section 2.1.3.

+The tutorial/Csound_Algorithmic_Composition_Tutorial.pdf is an illutrated tutorial of how to use CsoundAC to do algorithmic composition (score generation).
+This tutorial includes several complete pieces.

+The examples directory contains numerous working Csound orchestras and even complete pieces.
+The examples/Boulanger_Examples directory contains hundreds of working Csound orchestras.

+The doc/manual/html/indexframes.html file is the front page to the Csound Reference Manual.

-This version of Csound is programmable in Python, Java, and LISP, and scores can be generated in these languages.
-See the Csound documentation for more information.
+This version of Csound is programmable in Python, Java, Lua, and LISP, and scores can be generated in these languages.

+The doc/manual/api/index.html file is the front page to the C/C++ Csound and Csound API application programming interfaces reference, but it is also helpful when programming Csound in other languages.

 CONTRIBUTORS